Stuck in the ear-infection cycle?

 Why do my dog's ears keep smelling yeasty even after antifungal drops?

 Yeast (Malassezia) thrives in warm, moist, inflamed ear canals.
 Antifungal drops reduce the yeast count but do not fix the inflammation that keeps creating perfect conditions.
-Food allergies are the most common driver of that inflammation.
-Until you remove the trigger, the yeast will keep returning within weeks of stopping treatment.
+Allergies — food or environmental — are the most common driver of that inflammation.
+Until you remove the underlying trigger, the yeast will keep returning within weeks of stopping treatment.

 My Cocker Spaniel has had ear infections his whole life.
 Is it just the breed?

 Breed predisposition is real — floppy ears trap moisture, and breeds like Cocker Spaniels, Basset Hounds, and Beagles see 3-4x the ear-infection rate of breeds with upright ears.
-But 'lifelong ear problems' in those breeds is usually 50% anatomy and 50% undiagnosed food allergy.
+But 'lifelong ear problems' in those breeds is often a mix of anatomy and an undiagnosed underlying allergy — and food is a treatable part of that worth ruling out.
 Running an elimination diet on a floppy-eared breed with chronic ear issues is almost always worth the 8-12 weeks.

 What is the most common food trigger for ear infections?